parf/spartan-test/web-tests.md

 # Web Tests

-allows you to simulate activity on sites, then test apply tests on results All cookies preserved, so you can do logins, and test registered users areas.
+Allows you to simulate activity on sites\
+All cookies preserved - so you can emulate logins, and test registered users areas\
-Every time we got results from remote web-server we check them for php-errors (see WebTest::test_PHPError() method) and then we apply all user checks specified in your stest
+Every time we got results from remote web-server we check them for php-errors (see WebTest::test_PHPError() method)\
+and then we apply all user checks specified in your stest

 see more in [examples/web-test](https://github.com/parf/spartan-test/blob/main/examples/3-web-tests/)